This paleo Lemon Almond Cake Recipe has a dense, but moist and tender crumb, and is sweetly aromatic with vanilla and lemon.

 - Butter ghee, or coconut oil, for the pan

 - Almond meal or almond flour for the pan

 - Coconut “whipped cream” or regular whipped cream for serving (optional)

 - Preheat the oven to 350F.
 Butter an 8-inch springform pan and add a sprinkling of almond meal; rotate the pan around to coat the inside and tap out any excess.

 - Use a handheld electric mixer to beat the egg whites in a large bowl until they form stiff peaks; set aside for now.

-- Add the almond meal, salt, and baking powder to the egg yolk mixture all at once, and stir to combine (the batter will be very thick at this point).
+- Add the almond meal, salt, and baking powder to the wet ingredients all at once and stir to combine (the batter will be very thick at this point).

-- Pour the batter into the prepared pan and bake until it’s golden, and feels springy to the touch, about 15 to 20 minutes.
-Be careful not to over-bake.
+- Pour the batter into the prepared pan and bake until it’s golden and feels springy to the touch, about 15 to 20 minutes.
+Do not over-bake.

 - Cool completely; serve with a dollop of coconut “whipped cream” or regular whipped cream if desired.

 - You can use almond flour instead of almond meal in this recipe.
 If you do, your cake will be lighter in color.